 When ACM has verified that tuner is at correct station, the ACM will measure the signal strength for 1.5 seconds (averaging the strength).
 It will also record the average strength in supplier DID FD20.

 The measured strength will be compared to acceptable value configured by EOL (DE02).
 If strength is lower than Configured Value, then DTC 9A5621 will set.

+The AM/FM Antenna Connection Test will work regardless if AM Tuner is enabled or disabled.

 The Antenna Connection Self Test (6006) shall enter self-test only if all the following criteria are met(if not correct: send conditions not correct message to tester):